 - At least you weren’t that far along.
 This statement implies that there is some sort of timeline for grief.
 If I miscarried at 24 weeks, am I allowed to grieve longer and more deeply than if I miscarried at 8 weeks?
 Just like you can’t be a little pregnant, you can’t have a little miscarriage.
 It’s a loss, no matter when it happens, and each mother should be allowed to grieve in her own way and on her own timeline, without others making assumptions about how much grief is appropriate.

 Early on in my experience with pregnancy loss, I made a conscious decision to be open about it, and I try to continue to do so.
-It bothers me that miscarriage is such a taboo topic – that we don’t talk about it or provide the support that’s needed because it’s uncomfortable to talk about or we’re embarrassed to admit that we’ve lost a baby.
+It bothers me that pregnancy loss is such a taboo topic – that we don’t talk about it or provide the support that’s needed because it’s uncomfortable to talk about or we’re embarrassed to admit that we’ve lost a baby.
+It might surprise you to learn that pregnancy loss occurs in approximately 1 in 4 recognized pregnancies — many of us just think the number is lower because it’s not talked about with anywhere near that frequency.
 I hope that as more people talk about it, the conversations will become easier and the taboo nature of the topic will fade away.

 Lindsey Hoskins & Associates provides couples, family, and individual therapy in downtown Bethesda, MD.
 We are available to provide support to women and couples experiencing pregnancy loss or fertility challenges.
 Call us at (240) 752-7650 to schedule an appointment.